Radiation Monitoring Dosimeters (Radiation Dosimeters)

 - With lead protective garment: Wear underneath lead garment between shoulders and waist.

-Collar Badge: Worn on outside of lead thyroid shield.
+Collar Dosimeter: Worn on outside of lead thyroid shield.

-Whole Body and Collar Badge Simultaneously: Whole body badge worn underneath lead protective garment between shoulders and waist.
+Whole Body and Collar Dosimeters Simultaneously: Whole body badge worn underneath lead protective garment between shoulders and waist.
 Collar badge worn on outside of lead thyroid shield.

 - If worn without lead protective garment: Wear low in center of abdomen.